 Melanoma is a form of malignant skin tumor that arises from melanocytes, the cells in the skin that produce dark pigment (browns and blacks).

 The cancer can occur anywhere in the body where there is dark skin coloration.
 For example, the inside of the mouth, on the lips, on the toes, on the trunk and limbs, on the eyelids, and sometimes under the eyes.

-(There is another form of skin tumor that is benign called melanocytomas which also arise from melanocytes.)
+(There is another form of benign skin tumor called melanocytomas, which also arise from melanocytes.)

 - in the mouth (most cases of oral cancer in dogs are in the form of melanoma);